jy-gh/es_demo/README.md

 #### Upgrade the look and feel

 The application is sparse to the point of being ugly, and would benefit from an improved user interface and CSS.

+#### Testing

+There are no automated tests for any of the demo code.